ravindasenarath/aws-saa/README.md

   - Use cases
     - Grant public access
     - Force objects to be encrypted at upload
-    - Grand access to another account
+    - Grant access to another account

 ### S3 - Static Website Hosting